 Cloud security testing comes in many flavors.
-There is the regular security audit testing which enumerates all settings and finds the ones in need of improvement.
-There are also numerous ways of penetration testing a cloud environment: white box, grey box and black box cloud penetration testing.
-There is vulnerability assessment against the services you have running in the cloud.
-API penetration testing is part of the many kinds of penetration testing, among web penetration testing, etc.
+There is regular security audit testing which enumerates all settings and finds the ones in need of improvement.
+There are also numerous ways of penetration testing a cloud environment: white box, grey box, and black box cloud penetration testing.
+There is a vulnerability assessment against the services you have running in the cloud.
+API penetration testing is part of the many penetration testing, among web penetration testing, etc.

 While most people imagine penetration testing to be the only viable way, others see a plethora of possibilities to test the security of your cloud infrastructure.

-As cloud environments consist of Iaas (infrstructure as a service), PaaS (platform as a service) and Saas (software as a service), each of these has its own sub-sets of services and tests to ensure security.
+As cloud environments consist of Iaas (infrastructure as a service), PaaS (platform as a service), and Saas (software as a service), each of these has its own sub-sets of services and tests to ensure security.

 Cloud security testing: knowledge evaluation